jacobgil/jacobgil.github.io/_posts/2018-01-23-tensor-decompositions-deep-neural-networks.md

 ```

 # Summary
-In this post we went over a tensor techniques for decomposing layers in deep neural networks.
+In this post we went over a Tensor Decomposition techniques for accelerating layers in deep neural networks.

  - Truncated SVD can be used for accelerating fully connected layers.
  - CP Decomposition decomposed convolutional layers into something that resembles mobile-nets, although it was even more aggressive since it was also separable in the spatial dimensions.